 However, what a fascinating insight it was!
 I had a chance to work with the Minors and conservation teams at Dorset Council.
 This was in order to see what really goes into making sure that Dorset meets it’s housing targets, as well as maintaining the beautiful aesthetics of the area.
 The man responsible for taking me under his wing for site inspections was John Shaw, a Planning Officer contractor with Dorset.

 To say Dorset is an area with lots of Planning applications would probably be the biggest understatement of the year.
-Each Planning Officer is currently holding a high caseload of applications and as a
+Each Planning Officer is currently holding a high caseload of applications and as a team, they have determined a huge amount of Planning applications since April!

 The area is situated on the historic Jurassic coast, it’s a Conservation area and an Area of Outstanding Natural Beauty.
 Any new potential dwelling must be in keeping with the aesthetics of the area.
 Planning officers carefully assess all applications, considering many competing issues before arriving at a conclusion.